 BUT, this process can only occur when the muscle is not in a stressed state (read: RESTING).

--Resting helps you sleep better.
-If you are overtraining, your body is in a constant state of restlessness, which affects your sleep.
+- Resting helps you sleep better.
+If you’re over training, your body is in a constant state of restlessness, which affects your sleep.
 1-2 rest days per week help you maintain a normal sleep schedule.
 (And coincidentally, sleep is when a lot of your body’s repairing and rebuilding take place!)

 It’s important to remember that rest days don’t have to mean laying on the couch doing nothing (but if it’s a rainy Sunday and you really just want to veg out – we’re totally on board with that life decision.)
 An active rest day could include going for a walk, doing some yoga, a foam rolling session – activities that raise your heart rate but only slightly.
 If you’ve been pushing hard, then a less active rest day might be more beneficial.
 Either way, these days are good for not only your body but also your mind.